Stars1233/binaryninja-api/docs/guide/warp.md

 # WARP

-Binary Ninja ships a first party plugin for [WARP] a format for transferring analysis information, such as function names and types.
-This integration is responsible for matching unique functions in a binary and automatically applying information to the analysis.
-As well as providing the user the ability to select from a set of possible functions, when identifying the unique function fails.
+Binary Ninja ships a first party plugin for [WARP], a format for transferring analysis information including function names, parameter names, and types.
+The plugin is responsible for matching unique functions in a binary and automatically applying information to the analysis.
+It also provides the user the ability to select from a set of possible functions when identifying the unique function fails.

 The bundled plugin is open source and is located [here](https://github.com/Vector35/binaryninja-api/tree/dev/plugins/warp).